 The song starts with a melodious, almost beachy funky beat.
 If the palm trees and powder blue sky weren’t enough of an indicative, this beat sets the relaxed tone for “Slide.”

 Calvin Harris’ work in “Slide” is not to be understated.
 The beat is not out of place at any moment and syncs incredibly with the lyrics.

 Frank Ocean in his first appearance since Blonde comes in shortly afterward.
-Frank himself explained a part of his lyrics on “Endless” in case there is any confusion as to what he is talking about.
+Frank himself explained a part of his lyrics in case there is any confusion as to what he is discussing.

 After some more vibing with Frank, Quavo and Offset come in, respectively.
-Takeoff isn’t featured in this song for reasons unknown.
+Takeoff isn’t featured in this song for unknown reasons.